CrossTheRoadElec/Phoenix5-Documentation/README.md

 The first step of controlling a motor controller is to instantiate the controller in your robot controller software.

 If using LabVIEW, use the Open VI corresponding to your motor controller.
 Here we are creating an object for the Talon with device ID 15.
+Notice that with LabVIEW you can also pick your motor direction on open.

 ![](images/lVOpenTalon.png)